Governor DeWine's COVID19 Update 4-13-20

 - Young child dies from gunshot wound in Van Wert County

-- Multiple fire crews called out to large barn fire in Putnam County

-- An Allen County man was shot in the leg, suspect in custody
+- Man shot in the leg in Allen County, suspect in custody

 - Local greenhouse still set to open with new protocol